 Women are more easily associated with grease than men.
 Breasts are made of fat.
 Female round shapes are fat.
 Women put on weight during pregnancy because they need to feed their baby.

 When we feel sad, we can eat to comfort ourselves and take weight.
 Obesity often comes from emotional distress and the need to fill an emotional hole.

 The grease that appears everywhere in the house as a result of the mother’s absence is a literary tool used to describe the character’s conscious and subconscious dynamics in relation to their loss.
-This grease is a motherly comfort of some sort, transformed/alienated through the father’s media.
+This grease is a motherly comfort, transformed/alienated through the father’s media.

 Yui doesn’t need the grease because she’s a woman.
 She can feel her mother’s presence inside her.
 Her link to her is her link to nature, mount Fuji.